Katzeee/Notes/about-programing/neovim-read-linux-kernel-code.md

 - Something like `Unkonwn argument: '-mno-fp-ret-in-387'`

-This is because you compiles the kernel code using `gcc`, but use clangd as LSP, there are two workarounds.
+This is because you compiles the kernel code using `gcc`, but you are using clangd as LSP, there are two workarounds.

   - Change the compiler